-Later structures used 'Euro' bolts where the bolt heads were designed to grip the plates to allow torquing without access to the soil side: this facilitated rapid assembly as well as improving seam strength.
+Later structures used 'Euro' bolts, where the bolt heads were designed to grip the plates to allow torquing without access to the soil side: this facilitated rapid assembly as well as improving seam strength.
 The nuts to 'Euro' bolts incorporate a profiled flange shaped to provide close contact with the structural plates and to reduce damage to coatings.
 Where nuts of this type are found in a structure this typically indicates that it was assembled with 'Euro' bolts.

-Appendix A. CSBS in the UK
+Figure A.1 Typical profiles of CSBS commonly installed in the UK